Ladder99/ladder99/docs/page/running/running-ladder99.md

     l99 update
     l99 init my-company

-Current Ladder99 setup is 'example', as found in the 'setups' folder.
+Using 'example' for Ladder99 setup, as found in the 'setups' folder.
 ```